 - Input this launch command within the Open box:

 - Then click the OK button.
-Thereafter, Chrome might open in incognito mode.
+After that, Chrome might open in incognito mode.

 4. Open Chrome without any extensions